yuqin50/Vector-Space/README1.md

 - Tree Graph
 Which shows the tree structure of targets.
 The source code refers to [tree graph](http://bl.ocks.org/d3noob/8375092).
 ### Client
 This function shows clients which use current items in order to help users understand influence on stakeholders when they change the design.
+This part needs more work, as I only show am image of the client structure as an example.
+Options:
+1. Refer to Bill of Materials
+2. Refer to contrains reference
 ## RefResolver
 This application takes the full path of our target file as input, and generated `_force.txt`, `_tree.txt`, `_.csv` files.
 RefResolver parses the information from Inventor and writes in these files which will be used to generate .html files.